 ActivTrak primarily measures burnout by analyzing the following indicators:

-- High utilization, which means employees are working significantly above their productivity goals and aren’t taking enough breaks.
+- High utilization: means employees are working significantly above their productivity goals and aren’t taking enough breaks.

-- Low efficiency, which means employees are missing their productivity goals despite high levels of screen time.
+- Low efficiency: means employees are missing their productivity goals despite high levels of screen time.

-- Low focus, which means employees aren’t spending enough time on deep, focused work, without multitasking or distractions.
+- Low focus: means employees aren’t spending enough time on deep, focused work, without multitasking or distractions.

-Based on the unique burnout data of your employees, our software gives team leaders suggestions based on these specific elements.
+Based on the unique burnout assessment data of your employees, our software gives team leaders suggestions based on these specific elements.
 ActivTrak offers managers the support they need to honestly, openly, and productively engage with their employees about burnout through 1×1 meetings, group discussions, and even company-wide policy shifts.

 Depending on the burnout indicator, our coaching tools might advise team leaders to offer individuals extra training or days off, encourage taking more breaks throughout the day, or request additional resources to accommodate the workload.
 Managers can also view charts that display the utilization level of each individual alongside their peers, which helps managers balance the workload equally between employees and prevent burnout all around.

 Along with visualizations and recommendations, ActivTrak offers many other burnout assessment and analysis capabilities.
 Managers can view trends in team work habits to assess when working hours are consistently high or low, view typical start and end times, and identify employees with low levels of employee engagement.
 These critical insights help you understand why your employees are experiencing burnout — not just if they are — so you can work with your team to highlight opportunities for growth and improvement.

 How Workload Management Factors Into Team-Wide Burnout Assessment

 Along with specialized burnout assessment capabilities, ActivTrak offers team leaders a set of robust workload management features.
 Every team member can set goals on ActivTrak, and track progress week over week.
 Work efficiency reports display an individual employee’s working hours versus their amount of productive focused time.
 Low efficiency indicates an opportunity to make better use of working hours to reduce screen time and improve work-life balance.